thedude0606/manusoptions/DECISIONS.md

   - Add sorting by timestamp in the `calculate_all_technical_indicators()` function
   - Add clear documentation about the importance of data ordering
   - Consider adding warning logs when reverse order is detected

+### MFI Calculation Standardization

+- **Decision**: Replace non-standard MFI implementation with standard textbook approach.
+- **Rationale**: The previous implementation used a shifted money flow direction approach that was inconsistent with established financial literature and standard practice.
+- **Alternatives Considered**:
+  - Keeping the non-standard implementation with added documentation
+  - Supporting both implementations with a configuration option
+  - Maintaining backward compatibility
+- **Trade-offs**:
+  - Standard implementation ensures consistency with other financial tools
+  - Improves reliability for trading decisions
+  - Changes existing indicator values, which may affect historical analysis
+  - More intuitive implementation that doesn't rely on future price information
+- **Implementation**:
+  - Updated the MFI calculation to use current period price changes for determining money flow direction
+  - Added comprehensive documentation explaining the formula and approach
+  - Validated against standard implementations to ensure accuracy

 ### `period_name` Argument Error